netzo/fresh-netzo/readme.md

 ## Why Netzo?

+> "Low-code tools make the first 60% easy, and the remaining 40% impossible."

 Custom business app development has challenges.
-Low-code tools ease the first 60% but struggle with complexity in the remaining 40%.
 Traditional development is complex and time-consuming.
-In business software, speed and efficiency often matter more than flexibility and control.

-Our goal is to provide full-code flexibility at no-code speeds by packaging common elements, allowing developers to focus on writing code.
+In business software flexibility but speed and efficiency are paramount.
+Our goal is to provide full-code flexibility at no-code speeds boosting developer productivity and enabling them to build apps 10x faster.

 ## Tech Stack

 - **Runtime:** Powered by [Deno](https://deno.com), the modern and secure JavaScript runtime, ensuring efficiency and a superior developer experience.

-- **Infrastructure:** [Deno subhosting](https://deno.com/subhosting) for multi-layered security with Google's V8, Rust, and Linux containers, providing a secure environment for running untrusted code without compromising reliability.

-- **Database:** [Deno KV](https://deno.com/kv), a fast, reliable, and secure key-value database, perfectly suited for Netzo's data storage needs.

 - **Framework:** Built on [Deno Fresh](https://fresh.deno.dev/), a next-gen web framework designed for rapid development, contributing to Netzo's speed, reliability, and simplicity.

   - **[shadcn-ui](https://ui.shadcn.com/):** Beautifully designed, accessible, and customizable components.
   - **[UnoCSS](https://unocss.dev/):** An instant, on-demand atomic CSS engine, ensuring better performance and joyful development experiences.

+- **Database:** [Deno KV](https://deno.com/kv), a fast, reliable, and secure key-value database, perfectly suited for Netzo's data storage needs.

 ## Quick start